the first room

 April 2026

-Who Gets Tethered
+Who Gets itethered

 The research points toward social isolation, insecure attachment, grief, chronic illness.
 But it also occurs in married people.
 In people with rich social lives.
 The profile is less simple than it appears.